 - Load balancing

-- Communication among ECS instances within an intranet
+- Communication between ECS instances within the internal network

-- Communication between an ECS instance and other cloud products (such as OSS and RDS) within an intranet
+- Communication between an ECS instance and other cloud services such as OSS and ApsaraDB for RDS within the internal network

-You can use the ECS console to modify the private IP address of a VPC-Connected ECS instance in the ECS console.
+You can use the ECS console to modify the private IP addresses of ECS instances within VPCs based on your business needs.
 For more information, see Change the private IP of an ECS instance.
 For more information about internal network communication, see Intranet.

 Public IP addresses

-- Elastic public IP (EIP).
-For more information, see What is an EIP address.
+- Elastic IP addresses (EIPs).
+For more information, see What are Elastic IP Addresses.

-You are billed for outbound Internet traffic usage only.
-For more information, see Billing of Internet bandwidth.
+You are only billed for outbound Internet traffic.
+For more information, see Billing methods of Internet bandwidth.